-Osaka Danjiri Matsuri
+Osaka Danjiri Matsuri Festival

 History of Danjiri Matsuri

-The Danjiri Matsuri (float festival) from Osaka, is said to have its origin in the Inari Matsuri held in the 16th year of the Genroku era (1703).
+Held in late September and early October, the Danjiri Matsuri (float festival) from Osaka, is said to have its origin in the Inari Matsuri held in the 16th year of the Genroku era (1703).
 The festival was created by the Lord of Kishiwada Castle to pray for an abundant harvest, and it has from its very beginning enjoyed great local support.

 The Danjiri Matsuri quickly grew in significance for the people of Kishiwada.
 Gates normally barring townspeople from entering the castle grounds were thrown open on festival days.
 Feudal Lords of Kishiwada looked on as each Danjiri was drawn in, and each Danjiri pulling team staged various, high-spirited performances.